wchandler2020/books_api/README.md

 bash
 pip install django djangorestframework pytest pytest-django
-4. Apply migrations
-Even though the API uses an in‑memory data store, Django requires base migrations:
+4. Apply migrations, even if the API isn't using the DB.
+Django will throw an error without this step:

 bash
 python manage.py migrate